xapian/xapian/xapian-core/docs/overview.rst

     For more information, see the `Xapian Wiki
     <http://trac.xapian.org/wiki/FlintBackend>`_.

+inmemory
+    This type is a database held entirely in memory.
+It was originally written for testing purposes only, but may prove useful for building up temporary small databases.

 quartz
     Quartz was the default backend prior to Xapian 1.0, and has been removed as of Xapian 1.1.0.
 If you want to migrate an existing Quartz database to